entur/gradle-orb/README.md

        * Alternatively resolve all submodule dependencies before compiling / testing
    *  Uses internal Gradle classes to delete unused dependencies.
       * The cache job might break on a future version of the Gradle wrapper.
 If so, it is trivial to (temporarily) revert to the official Gradle orb.
+      * Parts of the cache will be cleared when the Gradle build files themselves contain errors, thus they must be downloaded again.

 Bugs, feature suggestions and help requests can be filed with the [issue-tracker].

 ## Usage